Analysis | When did Matt Gaetz know?

 This is obviously hyperbolic, but it certainly seems as though it could have been hyperbolic in the way that someone might “joke” about something they want to do in hopes that their audience actually agrees.

 This appearance was Feb.
 3, about six weeks before the text message that Gaetz has marked as the first point at which he’s willing to acknowledge awareness of the investigation.
-If Gaetz was aware of the probe then, why might he have wanted to resign?
+If Gaetz was aware of the inquiry then, why might he have wanted to resign?
 One obvious reason is that he believed his political career might come to an ignominious end; resigning early in defense of Trump would both endear him to the former president and allow him to depart on his own terms.

-It's easy to look backward and pick out signals that suggest Gaetz might have known more about the legal risk he was facing than the public knew.
+It’s easy to look backward and pick out signals that suggest that Gaetz may have known more about the legal risk he was facing than the public knew.
 Perhaps his comment to Bannon was simply an off-the-cuff joke and not something being run up the flagpole.
-Maybe it was just a play to cement himself more firmly in Trump's universe.
+Maybe it was just a play to cement himself more firmly in Trump’s universe.

-But there were some signals that were stronger than others.
+But some signals were stronger than others.
 Such as this tweet, which at the time seemed like a bit of standard social-media engagement and now reads differently.

-Gaetz himself acknowledges he knew about the Justice probe by this point or, at least, that someone was trying to wring money from him alleging that such a probe existed.
+Gaetz acknowledges that he knew about the Justice investigation by this point or, at least, that someone was trying to wring money from him alleging that such a probe existed.

 Less than a week later, Gaetzgate emerged into the light.
 Shortly before it did, though, another rumor about Gaetz was reported by Axios.